 This course provides students with the basic knowledge, techniques, and skills for tennis which prepares them to participate in an activity which promotes a healthy and active lifestyle.

 RELM 2043 - Weight Training (2)

-(Replaces RLM 243) Pre-requisites: None Co-requisites: None This course provides students with the basic knowledge, techniques and skills for weight training which prepares them to participate in an activity which promotes healthy and active lifestyles.
+This course provides students with the basic knowledge, techniques and skills for weight training which prepares them to participate in an activity which promotes healthy and active lifestyles.

 RELM 2045 - Beginning Golf (2)